ferrucc-io/ferruccio/src/pages/the-crypto-in-bitcoin/index.md

 ---
-title: What is the Crypto of Bitcoin
+title: What is the Crypto of Bitcoin [WIP]
 date: "2018-05-11T16:46:03.284Z"
 ---

+# This is a draft don't take *too* seriously

+# CAUTION WET FLOOR 🚧🚧

 As the term crypto, is now widely used to refer to cryptocurrencies I thought it would be interesting to write a simple blog post explaining the cryptography behind Bitcoin, which is one of the many layers of the digital gold we all love.